 I always kind of thought that the Maldives was a honeymoooners’ destination and not much else — that if you weren’t taking romantic jacuzzis or rocking the bed with your fellow newlywed, you’d be SOL for things to do in the Maldives.

 Well, this is so not the case — and thank god for my forever-single ass, because to think that I’d have to wait for Prince Charming to swim in those blue blue waters is low-key heartbreaking.

 Sure, the people surrounding me were predominantly couples, but very few in-your-face newlyweds.
-More common were small families and groups of friends, meaning that I didn’t feel out of place during my time in Maldives.
+More common were small families and groups of friends, meaning that I didn’t feel out of place during my time visiting different resorts in the Maldives.

 3. The Maldives is doing its best to be sustainable, but it’s unclear if it’ll be enough